 Hemis monastery is the largest monastery in Ladakh.
 It’s widely known for playing host to the popular Hemis festival every June.
 Its exquisite architecture, serene surroundings and views of neighbouring mountains make it a must visit on your Ladakh trip.

 The monastery has one of the rarest collections of Thangka paintings, murals, Buddhist scriptures and stupas made of gold and silver.
-The walls are also covered with paintings of Buddha.
+Wonderful paintings of Buddha cover the monastery walls.

 If you happen to visit during festival time, you can see masked dancers performing, listen to traditional music, watch people strolling about in colourful attires and gorge on delicious local cuisine.